Applying for admission

 - Official transcripts from every post-secondary institution attended (including PSEO course work)*

 - Three recommendations.
 At least one recommendation should be from a current supervisor; the other recommendations may be from professors or other employers.
 Please review instructions in NursingCAS regarding recommendation submissions.

 We encourage candidates to begin the application process well in advance of the deadline to ensure that all materials are received.
-Only applications considered "complete" (by NursingCAS standards) by the application deadline will be reviewed for admission.
+Only applications completed by the deadline will be reviewed for admission.